A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Introduction

 \section{Introduction}

 Substitution is a ubiquitous operation in the theory of computation.
 It naturally appears whenever syntactic objects (terms, formulas, programs) that involve variables are manipulated, such as in algebra, logic, type theory, and programming language theory.
-For instance, in one of the fundamental models of computation, the $\lambda$-calculus, the essence of the operational semantics lies in the $\beta$-reduction rule

-expressing that ``to apply a function $\lambda x.\, p$ to the input $q$, substitute~$q$ for every free occurrence of the variable $x$ in the term $p$''.
+For instance, in one of the fundamental models of computation, the $\lambda$-calculus, the essence of the operational semantics lies in the $\beta$-reduction rule \( (\lambda x.\, p) \, q \; \to_\beta \; p[q/x] \) expressing that ``to apply a function $\lambda x.\, p$ to the input $q$, substitute~$q$ for every free occurrence of the variable $x$ in the term $p$''.
 Even in such simple models, substitution tends to be rather subtle: the presence of free and bound variables and $\alpha$-renamings requires careful bookkeeping to avoid capture.
-The situation becomes increasingly cumbersome when considering more advanced settings, including for example substructural systems such as the linear $\lambda$-calculus which impose restrictions on the use of variables (resources), or systems involving parametric or higher-order types.
+The situation becomes increasingly complex in more advanced settings, including for example substructural systems such as the linear $\lambda$-calculus which impose restrictions on the use of variables (resources), or systems involving parametric or higher-order types.

-To navigate these difficulties, the investigation of {abstract}, syntax-free mathematical models of substitution has spurred the interest of researchers for a long time.
-At LICS'99, two independent seminal works in this direction were presented by Fiore, Plotkin, and Turi~\cite{ftp99} and by \citet{gp99}: \begin{enumerate} \item \citet{ftp99} studied \emph{presheaves} as a model of abstract syntax and variable binding.
-Their original work considered the category $[\F,\Set]$ of presheaves over finite sets (cartesian contexts) and captures the syntax of languages like the basic untyped $\lambda$-calculus.
-The idea is to interpret the collection of $\lambda$-terms as a functor